Dennis-Shih/Requirements/Specification.md

 2. User adds any other users they want to have access to the task.
 3. System invites selected users and grants them the ability to work on the task.

 ## Primary Postconditions
 Invited users should be able to work on the task.

+**Use Case Name:** Remove collaborators

+**Date:** 4/7/2021
+## Summary
+The actor wants to remove a user from a task
+## Actors
+The person removing the user
+## Preconditions
+* The actor must be logged in
+* The actor must have an active task with other collaborators
+## Triggers
+Actor selects a button to remove users from a task
+## Primary Sequence
+1. System displays a list of currently collaborating users
+2. Actor selects the users they would like to remove
+3. System removes the users from the task, making them unable to work on it

+## Primary Postconditions
+* The selected users cannot work on the task they were removed from

 **Use Case Name:** Comment